zasimovalexander/knowledge/english/Readme.txt

 English Questions        https://app.wisemapping.com/c/maps/1008907/public
 English Tenses           https://app.wisemapping.com/c/maps/1078039/public

-Editable versions of the maps are included in the archive "wisemapping_sources."
+Editable versions of the maps are included in the archive "wisemapping_sources".
 You can import them into the platform and modify for your own needs.